LazoCoder/Flash-Flash-Revolution-AI/README.md

 ## Notes

 The External folder contains two essential .dll files that must be referenced for the code to work.
-These two files are WindowsAPI.dll and and ImageProcessing.dll and the code for these can be seen in my Task-Automation and Image-Processing-Library repositories respectively.
+These two files are WindowsAPI.dll and and ImageProcessing.dll and the code for these can be seen in my [WinAPI-Wrapper](https://github.com/LazoCoder/WinAPI-Wrapper) and [Image-Processing-Library](https://github.com/LazoCoder/Image-Processing-Library) repositories respectively.